User1m/keras_ml_tut/readme.md

 * [Python](https://www.python.org/) - Tested on 2.7 (but 2.7+ should work)
 * [PIP](https://pip.pypa.io/en/stable/installing/)
 * [VSCode](https://code.visualstudio.com/)
-* **Knowledge of install python dependencies** - as you run the code below some modules needed may not already be part of your python environment and so you'll need to install the modules to continue.
+* **Knowledge of installing python dependencies** - as you run the code below some modules needed may not already be part of your python environment and so you'll need to install the modules to continue.

 ### Setting up your environment: [Follow this tutorial](https://elitedatascience.com/keras-tutorial-deep-learning-in-python#step-1)